sontungexpt/sttusline/README.md

 create your own component.
 I'm very happy to see your component.
 So if you have any idea to create a new component, please open an issue or pull request.

-🛠️ At present, the highlight feature of this plugin is very simple.
-So I hope you can contribute to this plugin to make it better.

 ## Preview

 ![preview1](./docs/readme/preview1.png)